Unloader Knee Brace at Orthotics Plus

 • Orthotics Plus provides professional knee assessments, fitting and ongoing support at our clinics in Melbourne.

-• We provide a ‘satisfaction period’ of 30 days, where the patient can access a complete refund of the cost of the brace if they do not find it effective.
+• We provide a ’satisfaction period’ of 30 days where the patient can access a refund of 80% of the full cost of the brace if they do not find it effective

 Book a Knee Assessment Call (03) 9077 6414